Gabriella439/nixos-in-production/manuscript/Modules.md

 }
 ```

 … is just a function.
-If we save that to `example.nix` and evaluate that the interpreter will simply say that the file evaluates to a "lambda" (an anonymous function):
+If we save that to `example.nix` and then evaluate that the interpreter will simply say that the file evaluates to a "lambda" (an anonymous function):

 ```bash
 $ nix eval --file ./example.nix